Mary Foley Doyle, Arthur Conan Doyle’s Mother

-Mary Foley met her future husband, Charles, in Edinburgh where her mother ran a boarding house.
+Mary Foley (born in 1837) met her future husband, Charles, in Edinburgh where her mother ran a boarding house.
 Charles Doyle had recently arrived from England to take a civil service job and need a place to live.
 In 1855 Mary and Charles married.
-Over the course of time they had seven children that survived to adulthood.
+Over time they had seven children that survived to adulthood.

 Tales of Knights and Ladies

 Even before her husband was sent away life was hard for Mary Doyle.
 Charles was emotionally absent because of his depression and drinking.
 After he was sent away the financial worries were considerable.

 However, Mary had a unique coping mechanism.